chriskuhar/yasma/README.md

 be used to consolidate messages to one post and a list of replies.

 This is a work in progress and development of the mail reader is currently in development.

+There are two directories,

+* yasma: NestJS API, React for auth state management
+* yasma-client: React / Next.js email reading client (at this point)